aaronzberger/plan2sim/README.md

 - [__MJ CONTROLLER__](https://github.com/aaronzberger/mj_controller)

 ## Conversion
-First, the plan file provided is interpreted by the conversion module:

-  - Each task is converted to an `Action`, which specifies the subsystem, positions, times, and constraints.
+The [`helpers.py`](https://github.com/aaronzberger/plan2sim/blob/96c7b1dc42e1623735ce1c2248092bdf8e0a2a8d/src/helpers.py) file contains `TypedDict` objects corresponding exactly to the input format.
+The inputted plan file is passed to [`converter.py`](https://github.com/aaronzberger/plan2sim/blob/96c7b1dc42e1623735ce1c2248092bdf8e0a2a8d/src/converter.py), where is it [deserialized](https://github.com/aaronzberger/plan2sim/blob/96c7b1dc42e1623735ce1c2248092bdf8e0a2a8d/src/converter.py#L14:L28) and stored as a single `Plan` object.

-  - Next, these `Action`s are placed in an [interval tree](https://github.com/aaronzberger/plan2sim/blob/main/src/interval_tree.py), which efficiently stores the time intervals for quick access during execution.
+The `Action`s are then placed in an [interval tree](https://github.com/aaronzberger/plan2sim/blob/main/src/interval_tree.py), which efficiently stores the time intervals for quick access during execution.

-  - The `Action`s are also placed into a hash table for access during execution.
+The `Action`s and `Constraint`s from the input file are also placed into hash tables for access during execution.

 ## ROS Actions
 This pipeline uses ROS's [`actionlib`](http://wiki.ros.org/actionlib) library for communicating between nodes.